 For this dish, Sichuan people use dried chilies rather than fresh ones.
 De-seed chilies if you prefer a somewhat reduced heat.
 The seeds carry a large share of the chili’s spiciness.
 If you use the seeds, your tofu will thus be a lot spicier than without the seeds.
 Dried chilis are available in Asia supermarkets and can be stored in your pantry for a long time when kept dry.

 The chili paste is for taste as well as red colour.
-This paste also contains salt, so be careful when seasoning.
-Actually, if you can get your hands on chili bean paste, grab it!
+This paste also contains salt, so it adds an additional depth of flavour to your tofu as well as spiciness.
+The more you use, the less salt and soy sauce you’d need.
+And, if you can get your hands on chili bean paste, grab it!
 This is the really authentic stuff, and it can be hard to find.
 It contains slightly salted black beans which give the dish an additional zing.
 But if not available, traditional red chili paste does the trick as well.

 Sichuan pepper, as already mentioned, is essential for spicy mapo tofu.
 It is widely available in Asian groceries in the West.
 There are two different kinds – a red one and a greenish-blackish version.
 Only the black Sichuan pepper creates the tingling that we are looking for.
 So I recommend you to use this one.